adambard/learnxinyminutes-docs/ansible.html.markdown

   # please note that you have both venv1.9 and venv2 present - you need to (de)activate one - that is all
 ```
-### Naming

-### Bonus

-### writing own module

-### Python API

-### Web-UI: Ansible Tower, Jenkins, Rundeck

-#### Ansible Tower
-Ansible provides a Web User Interface called `Ansible Tower`.
-It is a convienient way to run Ansible Playbooks, have proper user management, log retention, and cron (periodic jobs).

-Personaly I'm not a fan of it - it's to expensive for my cases, and the trial is 10 inventory-hosts only.

-For my usecases I hide the 'pure ansible' commands behind other projects.

-#### Rundeck
-This is nice, secure interface, that allows you to execute a jobs of your choice (CLI, script, execution plan).
-It can perform  roling-deployment (without Ansible), can integrate with clouds, etc.

-#### Jenkins
-For my 'business cases' I use Jenkins - it has a 'cron', jobs can be binded into 'pipelines'.

 #### become-user, become